Skip to main content Skip to footer

 About this programme

 Now is an important time to build strong foundational knowledge of the Human Rights Act.
-With the Mental Health Bill in its final stages before passing into law, providers of mental health after-care services will soon have the legal duty to respect, protect, and fulfil human rights alongside public services.
-Not only this, but legislative change must also be accompanied by rights-respecting and preventative community mental health support.
+The new Mental Health Act passed into law in December 2025, introducing the legal duty to respect, protect, and fulfil human rights to independent providers of mental health after-care services, alongside public services.
+The law has changed and the focus is now on rights-respecting implementation, and these changes must be accompanied by rights-respecting and preventative community mental health support.

 Human rights champions are needed across services to improve standards of care and lead to better experiences for people accessing, or trying to access, community mental health services, as well as their families, carers, and loved ones.